City, the Community and Environment

 In 2008/09 we invested £12M in our School of Arts, creating fully-equipped new music and journalism facilities and bringing new life to previously under-developed areas of our historic College building.

-More recently, we created new School Offices for our School of Engineering and Mathematical Sciences, developed a much larger, more accessible Careers Centre, introduced new lecture theatres and student study spaces, and spent £2.3M on renovating our main Library.
+More recently, we created new School Offices for our School of Mathematics, Computer Science & Engineering, developed a much larger, more accessible Careers Centre, introduced new lecture theatres and student study spaces, and spent £2.3M on renovating our main Library.

 Over the next two years, we will carry out a major programme to upgrade buildings at our Northampton Square site, to create brighter, more attractive education spaces for students and staff.